 We are subject to a wide variety of laws, regulations, licensing schemes and industry standards in the countries and localities in which we operate.
 These laws, regulations, and standards govern numerous areas that are important to our business, including, but not limited to, online gambling, consumer protection, governance, information security, antimoney laundering, fraud, safeguarding of client funds, strong customer authentication, operational resilience, outsourcing, regulatory reporting, ESG, securities, labor and employment, unclaimed property laws, competition, privacy and data protection, biometric data processing and marketing and communications practices.
 Such laws, regulations, and standards are subject to changes and evolving interpretations and application, including by means of legislative changes, new guidance, administrative changes and/or executive orders, and it can be difficult to predict how they may be applied to our business and the way we conduct our operations, particularly as we introduce new products and services and expand into new jurisdictions.
-For example, in 2022, the Bank of Italy formed the view that the distribution of my paysafecard codes through the local network of points of sale resulted in Italian anti-money laundering law becoming directly applicable to the sale of those vouchers.
-After engagement with the Bank of Italy, a local Central Contact Point was established in Italy and changes to the process for the purchase of codes including the collection of 'code fiscale' were implemented.
-Several upcoming changes in local gambling laws such as new gambling requirements in Peru and Brazil, will require us to assess the way we will be able to offer our products under the new regulations.
 Many countries, including Ireland, UK and Brazil, are introducing new laws and regulations related to crypto services.
 We are subject to the Accessibility Directive in the EU, which requires that products and services can be used by customers with different needs.
-Any perceived or actual bre from regulators and legislators in other jurisdictions that may harm our reputation, brand and third-party relationships and have a material adverse effect on our results of operations, financial performance and future prospects.
+We are also subject to compliance with UK, Irish, U.S. and other international laws prohibiting corrupt payments to government officials, such as the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, the Irish Criminal Justice (Corruption Offences) Act 2018 and other local anticorruption laws.
+Any perceived or actual breach of laws, regulations, and standards could result in investigations, regulatory inquiries, loss of licensure, litigation, fines, injunctions, negative customer sentiment, impairment of our existing or planned products and services, or otherwise materially and adversely impact our business.
+In addition, regulatory scrutiny in one jurisdiction can lead to i

 We are also subject to oversight by various governmental agencies and authorities in the countries and localities in which we operate.
 In light of the current conditions in the global financial markets and economy, lawmakers and regulators have increased their focus on the regulation of the financial services industry.
-Although we have a compliance program focused on the laws, rules, and regulations that we believe are applicable to our business, we may still be subject to a requirement to change various aspects of our business or the manner in which we carry out our business in certain countries, or to fines, injunctions or other penalties levied by regulators in one or more jurisdictions.
 In addition to fines, penalties for failing to comply with applicable rules and regulations could include significant criminal and civil lawsuits, forfeiture of significant assets, increased licensure requirements, loss of licensure or other enforcement actions.
 Any perceived or actual breach of compliance by us with respect to applicable laws, rules and regulations could have a significant impact on our reputation as a trusted brand and could cause us to lose existing customers, prevent us from obtaining new customers, require us to expend significant funds to remedy problems caused by breaches and to avert further breaches and expose us to legal risk and potential liability.